StefFrustagli/board_gamers_vault/README.md

     ![Shopping basket with items](https://i.ibb.co/dWdmd8z/my-screenshots-2024-07-02-at-17-21-56.png)

-Below, we can see the following dropdown menus and the About page link:
+At the bottom of the navbar, we can find the following dropdown menus and the About page link:
     ![Dropdown menus and about page link](https://i.ibb.co/PN1RCmS/my-screenshots-2024-07-02-at-17-25-16.png)

 - **On Sale**: This category allows users to filter and view games that are currently discounted or part of special promotions.
 It's perfect for users looking for great deals and limited-time offers.